Susanna96/Final_Project/README.md

 This repository contains the Final_Project code.
 In particular, it contains our development and realization of Project_2 (variant 1).

-The aim of Project_2 is the developing of a system which controls the blinking frequency of a RGB Led based on the acceleration output data acquired by the LIS3DH 3-axis accelerometer (Adafruit).
+The aim of Project_2 is the developing of a system which controls the blinking frequency of a RGB LED based on the acceleration output data acquired by the LIS3DH 3-axis accelerometer (Adafruit).

 In order to achieve this goal, we first configured the LIS3DH using high-speed I2C (400 kHz), low-power mode and 50 Hz data rate.
 We set the UART baud rate at 57600 bps.
 We decided to use the potentiometer to change the full-scale range.
 When the pin 3.2 is connected to Vdd, the variable "Flag" is set to 1 and the device is in configuration mode (on-board blue LED is blinking).
 In this state, moving the potentiometer it is possible to change the full-scale range.